sigadore/docker-examples/asterionDB/installGuide.md

  **DBaliasName**`= (description= ...)`
 ___
 Set `DBalias="`**DBaliasName**`"`
-#### Validate connection with SQL\*Plus
+#### Validate connection with SQL\*Plus **(`default` location)**
-*Note: `ORACLE_HOME` is being set due to the default assumptions currently made by Oracle Cloud Wallet generated.*
+*Note: `ORACLE_HOME` is being set due to the default assumptions currently made by **unchanged** Oracle Cloud Wallet generated.*
-You will need to be able to connect in as the Oracle Automous (or Admin account who can perform SYSDBA on the target Database instance).
+You will need to be able to connect in as the Admin of the Oracle Autonomous Database (this is provided as a managed PDB Container).
+*For non-autonomous Database instances there will need to be an "Admin" account which has been granted SYSDBA activities during some aspects of the Database Install, which should NOT be the SYS account itself, gain assistance from AsterionDB support for the minor additions when the target is not a PDB container, as in Autonoumous).*
 ``` bash
 export ORACLE_HOME='/usr/lib/oracle/19.3/client64/lib'
 sqlplus ADMIN/@${DBalias}